 Christopher Connolly has been part of the arts industry for a decade across film, music, visual art and dance.
 Following a move to New Zealand, Christopher joined Notable Pictures boutique production company as the Marketing Manager on feature films ‘SIX60: Till the Lights Go Out’ and ‘The Chills: The Triumph & Tragedy of Martin Phillipps’ alongside managing the Loading Docs marketing.

 Juliette Veber has 25 years of experience working in the film and documentary industry.
 She was the Producer of Loading Docs for four years, spent six years at the New Zealand Film Commission as Short Film Sales and Marketing Manager and one year running the South Shorts mentorship programme for Script to Screen.
 A documentary maker in her own right, Juliette conceived and helmed the award-winning feature film Trouble is My Business and the interactive documentary series Conversations with Teen Mums.
 Juliette brings a passion for nurturing storytellers to reach their full potential while ensuring promising projects evolve from good ideas to critically acclaimed films.

 Anna Jackson – Co-Founder and Consulting Producer

-Loading Docs is a Notable Pictures initiative made primarily with support from NZ On Air’s Digital Media Fund, along with The New Zealand Film Commission and Te Māngai Pāho.
+Loading Docs is a Notable Pictures initiative made primarily with support from NZ On Air, along with support from The New Zealand Film Commission and Te Māngai Pāho.